saraa123/django_project_tracker/README.md

 #### Experiences when creating new models
 * Various issues arose during the creation and testing process of models, all of which allowed me to gain a greater understanding of the database and what happens when new migrations are made.
-* The issues outlined below also enabled me to experiment with different commands that are used when dealing with migrations.
-Some of which included get-migrations and show migrations.
+* The issues outlined below also enabled me to experiment with different commands that are used when dealing with migrations, some of which included get-migrations and show migrations.

 * **Issue 1:** The feedback model had two columns with the same name, one of which was a foreign key.
 This caused problems when new data was sent to the database whereby it would state that certain required pieces of information were missing when the form was submitted.
 * **Solution 1:** Manually manipulating the migration files.